nikitha0808/ResearX/README.md

 - One paper's review crashing doesn't kill the topic — wrapped in `try/except`, the bad paper is dropped and the loop continues.
 - The Miro CU phase falls back to REST silently if anything goes sideways (set `MIRO_FALLBACK_TO_REST=0` to opt out).
 - Figure extraction returning `None` just means the Trello card has no cover image; everything else still posts.

----

-## Why this exists

-In an interview I was asked to design a computer-use agent that schedules meetings.
-I didn't have a strong mental model of CU at the time and my answer was hand-wavy.
-Working on this afterward, the thing that clicked for me — and that this project deliberately demonstrates — is:

-> **Computer use earns its place where APIs don't exist, where the content is inherently visual, or where the agent's "hands" need to operate on a real UI.
-It doesn't earn its place as a substitute for APIs that already do the job better.**

-The pipeline has CU agents in two places (paper review, Miro idea placement) and pointedly does *not* use CU in four others (arXiv, synthesis, Trello, Miro paper layout).
-That's the demonstration.